Cananito/Cananito.github.io/_generator/content/fitness.md

 I don't have a particular routine or set of stretches.
 Instead I focus on finding tight muscles or joints with limited range of motion.

-## Running/Jogging
+## Running

-I like to run/jog the longest distance (fastest pace) possible at a steady state for 20-45 minutes on a treadmill.
+I do all of my running on a treadmill.
+Everything else, I'm still trying to figure out.